aiWORKOUTgenerator/fitcopilot-theme/src/features/Homepage/Journey/components/README.md

 - `.journey-cta-button`: Base styles for the button container
 - `.journey-gradient-[color]`: Gradient variations (lime, violet, cyan, teal, amber, green)

 These classes use the design system's `gradient-button` mixin which applies the appropriate gradient based on the component and variant.

+For examples of the Journey components in use, refer to Storybook documentation.